ahaldane/Mi3-GPU/UserGuide.md

 Mi-3-GPU User Guide
 ===================

-Mi3-GPU (Mee-three) solves the "inverse Ising problem" using a GPU-parallelized Monte-Carlo sequence generation algorithm, to infer Potts models for analyzing coevolutionary mutation patterns in Multiple Sequence Alignements.
+Mi3-GPU ("Mee-three") solves the "inverse Ising problem" using a GPU-parallelized Monte-Carlo sequence generation algorithm, to infer Pott models parameters for analyzing coevolutionary mutation patterns in Multiple Sequence Alignements (MSAs).

+This software is meant for generation of high-accuracy Potts models of an MSA, in the sense that no analytic approximations are used and the model can be used to generate synthetic MSAs whose mutational frequencies match the dataset MSA frequencies with very low statistical error.

  * Installation
  * Overview